Yapppy/Frankly-Thinking/_posts/2023-01-03-understanding-the-foundations-and-the-ideas-behind-seven-habits-of-highly-effective-people.md

 - Principles are not values.
 Principles are the territory, values are the map
 - Principles are guidelines that are unarguable.

-Why are principles important to our paradigm?
+>Why are principles important to our paradigm?

 The more closely our paradigm are aligned with the principles/natural laws, the more accurate and functional our paradigm will be.
 Correct maps will impact our effectiveness far more than any amount of effort to change our attitudes and behaviours.

 #### Principle of Growth & Change
-There are sequential stages of growth and change that cannot be skipped.
+There are *sequential stages of growth and change that cannot be skipped*.
 Personality ethic is the opposite; it appeals on the sense of a quick and easy way to skip the painful process of change, to achieve results that are often short and illusionary.

 It's easier to relate and materialized the principle of growth and change on physical manifestation, like a baby to a crawling toddler, whereas emotional areas like human relationships and personal development are hard and difficult.